Ford Explorer Review & Prices

 Rear-wheel drive versions of the Ford Explorer can manage up to 374 miles of range with the smaller wheels, however go for the Premium with its 20-inch rims and this drops to 354 miles.
 If you fancy a bit of extra shove from the 340hp dual-motor model, you'll have to make do with 329 miles of range.

 So how does this stack up against the alternatives?
-Well the Tesla Model y will do up to 370 miles on a charge, and the EV6 also falls 15 miles short of the Explorer.
+Well, the new Tesla Model Y Long Range Rear-Wheel Drive will do up to 387 miles on a charge, while the EV6 with the standard 84kWh battery only manages 347 miles on a full charge.
 All models will charge from 10-80% in under half an hour using a DC rapid station.

 Safety and security